panikaa/terraform-aws-k8s-platform/README.md

 ## Ingress destroy problems

-If you destroy stuck, run this command to unblock it:
+If you destroy stuck on ingress or namespace destroy, run this command to unblock it:

 ```
-kubectl patch ingress hcm-dev-ingress -n kube-system -p '{"metadata":{"finalizers":[]}}' --type=merge
+kubectl patch ingress hcm -n hcm -p '{"metadata":{"finalizers":[]}}' --type=merge
 ```

 ---